+On March 23, 2020, the Company announced that the first route for DSV was commercially operational and began providing drone delivery services.
+As such DDC will recognize revenue in March 2020 related to this contract as per the terms of the agreement, and in conjunction with the application of IFRS 15.
 All operations will be conducted in accordance with the Canadian Aviation Regulations and Transport Canada flight authorizations.
 Flights will be remotely monitored by DDC from its new commercial operations centre located in Vaughan, Ontario.
-DDC will commence deployment of the client site infrastructure in the fourth quarter and looks to begin providing drone delivery services under the Agreement in Q1 of 2020, with the potential of 20 or more additional routes being added in 2020.
 DSV will pay DDC a monthly fee for each drone route deployed.
 The initial term of the agreement is fifteen months with additional successive one-year terms to follow unless the Agreement is formally terminated.

-On October 29, 2019, with the assistance of Air Canada Cargo,the Company entered into a commercial agreement dated October 28, 2019 (the "Agreement") with the Edmonton Regional Airports Authority ("ERAA"), operating Edmonton International Airport ("EIA") and Villeneuve Airport, for thepurpose of establishing the world's first airport drone delivery hub, at Edmonton International Airport using DDC's proprietary drone delivery platform.
+On October 29, 2019, with the assistance of Air Canada Cargo, the Company entered into a commercial agreement dated October 28, 2019 (the "Agreement") with the Edmonton Regional Airports Authority ("ERAA"), operating Edmonton International Airport ("EIA") and Villeneuve Airport, for the purpose of establishing the world's first airport drone delivery hub, at Edmonton International Airport using DDC's proprietary drone delivery platform.